Avast SecureLine VPN Review (2021) – Fast, but keeps logs

 Pricing and methods of payment

 Avast SecureLine VPN has an unusual pricing system compared to other providers.
 Most VPNs, such as ExpressVPN and Surfshark, offer a lower monthly price if you pick a longer subscription (for example a yearly subscription instead of a monthly one).
-Avast SecureLine, however, has fixed prices.
-These prices are only dependent on the number and kind of devices you wish to protect.
+Avast SecureLine, however, has prices that don’t vary much between subscription durations.

 Avast SecureLine’s subscriptions have a 30 days money-back guarantee.
 Moreover, there’s a weeklong trial period, so you can test out the service before committing to a yearly subscription.